MIRACL: Microgrids, Infrastructure Resilience, and Advanced Controls Launchpad

 coordinated and secure controls and communications protocols

-- Conduct the research, testing, and standards development to ensure that distributed wind technology can play an active role in high-renewable-contribution, distributed energy-driven grids of the future.
+- Conduct research, testing, and standards development to ensure that distributed wind technology can play an active role in high-renewable-contribution, distributed energy-driven grids of the future.

 Primary Research Areas